 A great deal of confusion currently exists among consumers and brand owners alike when it comes to knowing the difference between CBD and THC.

 CBD and THC are only two of about 100 phytocannabinoids we can find in plants.
 THC is the main compound present in the marijuana plant, and CBD is the main compound present in hemp.
 Even though they’re both categorized as “cannabinoids”, they act differently when consumed.

-The terminology surrounding CBD can be confusing since sometimes consumers think it’s the same as THC because both fall under the “cannabinoid” category.
+The CBD terminology can be confusing since consumers sometimes think it’s the same as THC because both fall under the “cannabinoid” category.
 Take vitamin A and vitamin C as an example; both are categorized as vitamins, but when consumed, whether via food or supplements, they produce different physiological effects.
 This same concept applies to cannabinoids where CBD is completely different from THC.
 From a practical standpoint, this means that CBD can’t get someone "high".

 CBD vs. THC: Chemical Structure Differences

 CBD and THC are two cannabinoids that are very similar at the molecular level.
 In fact, both have the same chemical makeup and contain 21 carbon, 30 hydrogen, and 2 oxygen atoms and thus are nearly identical twins - creating another reason that led the public to often believe they’re the same, but CBD is not the same chemical structure as THC.
 What makes them different is the arrangement of a single atom.